GLagunas-Robles/GLagunas-Robles.github.io/_pages/publications.md

 **Pre-prints**

-Lagunas-Robles G, Alam Z, and Brelsford A, 2024.
+**Lagunas-Robles G**, Alam Z^, and Brelsford A, 2024.
 Unexpected absence of a multiple-queen supergene haplotype from supercolonial populations of _Formica_ ants. _bioRxiv_ _in review_; https://doi.org/10.1101/2024.09.15.613148